jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

 #### Navigation and Distance Detection

-using the two types of ray-casting methods available (Unity's Physics and ARKit's HitTest), the user was expected to infer a path way to navigate the environment by using the information they provided as guides. **ARKit**’s *HitTest* ray-cast was used to notify the user of the distances of objects around them in the environment, while **Unity**’s *Physics* ray-cast was used to detect previously placed marker GameObjects in the AR scene.
+Using the two types of ray-casting methods available (Unity's Physics and ARKit's HitTest), the user was expected to infer a path way to navigate the environment by using the information they provided as guides. **ARKit**’s *HitTest* ray-cast was used to notify the user of the distances of objects around them in the environment, while **Unity**’s *Physics* ray-cast was used to detect previously placed marker GameObjects in the AR scene.
 If the device was facing the direction where a marker was present, the physics ray-cast would return a ‘hit’ with the marker’s collider, notifying the user with a vibration and audio signal from the device.
 This gave the user an idea of the way to go.
 By getting within a certain range of the marker GameObject, the coroutine ‘*RadiusActivator*’ in the ‘**MarkerManager.cs**’ script would deactivate the current marker and activate the next marker in the scene.

 ### Hardware